turnersale/reading_notes/reading/geron_hands_on_ml.md

   - Get the data:
     - Setup Python and necessary packages
     - Recommended to use virtualenv for isolated environments
-    - Pandas has a .info() method for dataframe structure and .describe() for a summary of numerical attributes
+    - Pandas has a _.info()_ method for dataframe structure and _.describe()_ for a summary of numerical attributes
-    - To avoid &quot;data snooping bias&quot; make a test set before digging too deeply into your dataset
+    - To avoid "data snooping bias" make a test set before digging too deeply into your dataset
   - Discover and visualize the data to gain insights:
-    - _pd.scatter\_matrix_ used to compare multiple scatterplots (can feed a subset of attributes to shrink the number of plots since they grow at N^2 where N is the number of attributes)
+    - _.scatter_matrix()_ used to compare multiple scatterplots (can feed a subset of attributes to shrink the number of plots since they grow at N^2 where N is the number of attributes)
   - Prepare the data for ML:
     - Common to write functions to handle transformations, that way you can reuse them in later projects
     - Scikit-Learn has a couple design decisions that make it easy to use:
       - Consistent: all objects share simple interfaces
-      - Estimators: objects like impute create their estimates with the _,fit()_ method and all other arguments are considered hyperparameters
+      - Estimators: objects like impute create their estimates with the _.fit()_ method and all other arguments are considered hyperparameters
-      - Transformers: objects that alter a dataset are run using the _.transform()_ method following their fitting and can usually be done in one step using the _.fit\_trannsform()_ method
+      - Transformers: objects that alter a dataset are run using the _.transform()_ method following their fitting and can usually be done in one step using the _.fit_transform()_ method
       - Predictors: objects like the linear regression model provide the _.predict()_ and _.score()_ methods used to create predictions and test the accuracy of those predictions
     - _pd.factorize()_ provides a way to convert text values into a numerical feature and provides a list of the text options (like a Navision option field actually)
-    - Sklearn has a _OneHotEncoder()_ object for converting categorical variables to one-hot encoding and outputs a sparse SciPy matrix (this is to save memory as it only stores the location of the 1&#39;s and ignores the many 0&#39;s)
+    - Sklearn has a _OneHotEncoder()_ object for converting categorical variables to one-hot encoding and outputs a sparse SciPy matrix (this is to save memory as it only stores the location of the 1's and ignores the many 0's)
     - Sklearn also has a _CategoricalEncoder()_ class that handles the text to integer and integer to one-hot vectors in a single go
     - You may also want to write custom classes that act like Sklearn classes (return to pg.
 65)
     - Feature scaling the predictors is also very useful as most models learn better on features that are not dramatically different in scale